 Doctors around the world use microneedling when applying hair regrowth medications and serums (e.g., minoxidil, platelet-rich plasma, exosomes).
 Therefore, to get similar results to professional clinics, try to ask a family member or a friend for help.

-Side effects of microneedling on the head
+Side effects of microneedling

 The procedure of microneedling may carry some side effects, including: